Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 4.2 Field study

-We implemented the method as a feature-flagged fork of Gemini CLI and evaluated on 12 real GitHub-issue conversations of about 120 messages each, 8 factual questions per conversation (96 total), generated from the uncompressed content and scored by a blinded LLM judge.
-Flat compression runs on the same data.
-Three hypotheses were preregistered before any run.
+We implemented the method in a feature-flagged fork of Gemini CLI and evaluated it on 12 GitHub-issue conversations of about 120 messages each.
+Eight factual questions per conversation (96 total) were generated from the uncompressed content and scored by a blinded LLM judge.
+Flat compression ran on the same data.
+We preregistered three hypotheses before any run.

 | Hypothesis | Result | Detail |